-Course Description: Students will develop their critical reading skills by studying poetry, drama, fiction and non-fiction to explore the nature of storytelling through literature.
-Some guiding questions include, "How do humans tell stories, and why?
-How have forms and traditions of storytelling changed over time and across cultures?
+Course Description: Students will develop their critical reading skills by studying poetry, drama, fiction, and non-fiction to explore how authors create meaning with an emphasis on the nature of storytelling.
+Some guiding questions include "What choices do authors make while writing?
+How do an author's choices affect the whole text?
+How do humans tell stories, and why?
 Why do we like some stories better than others?"
-Writing instruction builds on basic skills and emphasizes various forms, such as narrative, cause-and-effect, and argument.
+Writing instruction builds on basic skills and emphasizes various forms, such as narrative, synthesis, literary analysis, and argument.
+The writing process is explicitly taught.
 Inquiry through research is also introduced.
-Summer reading is a requirement.